s312569/clj-biosequence/README.md

 ### BLAST

 A wrapper for BLAST provides one function and two macros for running BLAST and providing access to the results.
-The core function `blast` takes a biosequence file, store (see below) or collection of biosequences and will BLAST every biosequence against the specified database using the specified parameters and return a blastSearch object initialised with the BLAST output in the specified outfile.
+The core function `blast` takes a biosequence file, store (see below) or collection of biosequences and will BLAST every biosequence against the specified database using the specified parameters.
+Results of the serch are written to the specified outfile and a blast Search object is returned initialised with the file path.

 The parameters argument is a hash-map with two mandatory keys, :db and :program, which specifiy the database to be searched and the program (blastp etc) to search it with.
 An optional key :params contains another hash-map of BLAST parameters for changing the default parameters.
 They keys being BLAST command line parameters and the values the value of the argument.

+The macro `with-blast-results` provides a handle to a lazy list of search results without the worry of specifying an out-file.
+Once the macro exits the results are deleted so they should be stored elsewhere, for example in a biosequence store, if they will be needed again.

 ## License